LASIK Risks and Complications

 After

-Halos caused by LASIK’s small optical zone comparison:
+Halos caused by LASIK's small optical zone:

 After LASIK - showing visual distortions Before LASIK - clear vision